$A_\infty$-Algebras from Lie Pairs: Dg Lie algebroids associated to Lie algebroid morphisms

 From $\rho_L \circ \phi=\rho_A$, it follows that, for each $i$, the pair $(X_i,\phi(e_i)\circ\pi)$ characterizes a section of $\pi^!
 L\xto{\breve{\varpi}}A[1]$.
 Using Equation~\eqref{eq:PEK} and the Leibniz rule, we obtain

 The conclusion thus follows. \end{proof}

 As an immediate consequence, we have the following

-\begin{corollary} Let $A$ and $L$ be Lie algebroids over $\KK$ with the same base manifold $M$, and let $\phi:A\to L$ be a Lie algebroid morphism.
+\begin{theorem} Let $A$ and $L$ be Lie algebroids over $\KK$ with the same base manifold $M$, and let $\phi:A\to L$ be a Lie algebroid morphism.
 Then the pull-back Lie algebroid $\pi^!
-L\xto{\breve{\varpi}} A[1]$ is canonically a dg Lie algebroid. \end{corollary}
+L\xto{\breve{\varpi}} A[1]$ is canonically a dg Lie algebroid. \end{theorem}